bibekk/ReactNoteAppFireBase/README.md

 This project is just the POC for me learning the basics.
 This project is like a Sticky Note app whre you can edit and update the note.
 You can also delete the Note and restore it from the Dashboard.

+## This app is integrated with FireBase database for realtime data features.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).